 Because we are old-school graybeards.
 More seriously, we are investigating Rust, and might port Shufflecake to Rust in the future.

 Why did you not host it on GitHub?

 We believe that the current git hosting provider we use (Codeberg, a German provider backed by a no-profit organization) offers better guarantees in terms of freedom of expression and protection of the digital rights sought by the GNU GPL license we use (Autopilot, we're looking at you).

-I'd just like to interject for a moment, I think you meant "GPLv3-or-above".
+I'd just like to interject for a moment, I think you meant "GPLv2-or-above".
 When releasing the software we decided to choose a modern copyleft license, and we initially opted for GPLv3.
 However, we plan of adding features to Shufflecake which might require a certain integration within the Linux kernel, which is released under GPL2, so we opted for "GPLv2 or superior".

 Who is behind the Shufflecake Project?

 How do I know you are not an NSA honeypot?